noir-lang/noir/docs/docs/aztec/protocol/public-functions-vm-architectures.md

 No doubt many, but first one on my mind is:

-Q: Do we want to support JUMP/JUMPI instructions for public ACIR++ functions?
+Q: Do we want to support JUMP/JUMPI instructions for public ACIR functions?
 Would be _very_ nice to have but creates discontinuity between public/private functions.

 ## Participate